 The Sacrifice of Thanksgiving

-Wow, has this been a year?
+Wow, it’s already the end of the year?
 Now as we approach some of the year’s most important Holy-days, we’re in the season of remembering.
 Of course, we want to remember to be thankful every day not just on Thanksgiving.
 We want to celebrate Christ’s birth into a fallen world perpetually, not just on Christmas, but sometimes we forget.
 The way we forget that our church on the local corner (or online, if we’re getting progressive) is not the only expression of worship in the world—for which I am grateful.
 Although I love my church, I’m thankful that our God speaks thousands of languages and hears worshipers in a zillion heart languages as they sing with one voice the praises of our Triune God.

 It seems that in recognizing God-with-us in all circumstances, Thanksgiving takes on a two-sided bittersweetness: we remember and rejoice for the circumstances that brought comfort, joy, and peace, but we grieve for our personal losses and the losses of those we love.